navuyi/Elevator-System-2023/README.md

 More details on the implementation in the following sections.

 ## User interface
 Graphical user interface allows one to interact with the simulator seamlessly.
+UI consists of a list of elevator cards representing every elevator's state on the left and a Control Panel on the right.
 Control Panel allows for entering pickup orders.
 <img src="./src/assets/legend.png" />

 ## Elevator System algorithm